Jodels2002/KickPi-OS/README.md

 - Raspberry Pi OS 32 bit
-- Raspberry Pi OS 64 bit
+- Raspberry Pi OS 64 bit (Not all Tools ( Retropie,..)  work her, but your Amiga is faster)
 - Amibian  - (Unofficial addon)

 Software among others: